rolazar/level-1-course-content/week-1/day-4/day-4-assignment.md

    - In the card with the label "Your work" click on the "+ Add or create."
    - Within that dropdown click file, and attach your zipped folder.
    - Click the submit button.
+    **or**
+  - If you are using Replit for your assignments, submit the link to your Replit assignment in the card with the label "HTML_Day4_Assignment".

 ## Rubric